sergey-samoylov/PPCalendar/README.md

 # XXXX-XX-XX - will add an event.
 #      XX-XX - good for birthdays, once a year event
 #         XX - an every month event

+# Delete an event from your list
+ppcal del

 ```

 ![Usage via cal command year view](img/usage_via_cal_command_year_view.png)